TakashiAihara/docker-selenium-arm64/README.md

 ### Running in Headless mode

-[Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Headless_mode), [Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome) and [Opera](https://forums.opera.com/topic/20375/opera-cli-switches-and-headless) support running tests in headless mode.
+[Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Headless_mode), [Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome) support running tests in headless mode.
 When using headless mode, there's no need for the [Xvfb](https://en.wikipedia.org/wiki/Xvfb) server to be started.

 To avoid starting the server you can set the `START_XVFB` environment variable to `false` (or any other value than `true`), for example: